TritonDataCenter/smartos-live/src/img/README.md

-# DSADM - Dataset Administration Tool
+# IMGADM - Image Administration Tool

-dsadm is a tool for managing datasets on a local compute node.
-It can import and destroy local datasets, present information about how they're being used, and you can query the dataset API (https://datasets.joyent.com) for more datasets, or to import them.
+imgadm is a tool for managing images on a local compute node.
+It can import and destroy local images, present information about how they're being used, and you can query the dataset API (https://datasets.joyent.com) for more images, or to import them.

-dsadm comes with a command line tool, but can also be used quite easily as a library by importing it into your node application.
+imgadm comes with a command line tool, but can also be used quite easily as a library by importing it into your node application.

 This repository contains a bash autocompleter in the tools directory It also